 Supporting fire departments is a theme across our fleet.
-Our Broadview Wind facility spans the New Mexico and Texas border.
-The site team answered when they heard the Bootleg Volunteer Fire Department in Hereford, Texas, could use help purchasing personal protection equipment.
-The Bootleg firefighters frequently handle wildfires and brush fires and have responded to emergency calls across the state line.
+Our Our giving activities follow our Anti-Corruption Policy and Broadview Wind facility spans the New Mexico and Texas adhere to local and international laws.
+Community giving is a foundational commitment and philosophy for Pattern, but it is border.
+The site team answered when they heard the Bootleg Volunteer Fire Department in Hereford, Texas, could use help also critical there are no real or perceived conflicts of interest purchasing personal protection equipment.
+The Bootleg associated with our sponsorships and donations. firefighters frequently handle wildfires and brush fires and have responded to emergency calls across the state line.